kushalkolar/MESmerize/docs/source/user_guides/viewer/overview.rst

 **Use the ViewerCore API to open any arbitrary image**

+This example loads an image stored using numpy.save(), but this is applicable to images stored in any format that can eventually be represented as a numpy array in python.
+For example, you could also load image files stored in HDF5 format and load the numpy array that represents your image sequence.

 .. code-block:: python
     :linenos:

-    import tifffile
-    import json
+    import numpy as np

-    # Open an image file in whatever way you require
+    # clear the viewer work environment
+    clear_workEnv()

-    seq = tifffile.imread('/path_to_tiff_file')
+    a = np.load('/path_to_image.npy')

+    # check what the axes order is
+    a.shape

+    # (1000, 512, 512) # for example
+    # looks like this is in [t, x, y]
+    # this can be transposed so we get [x, y, t]
+    # ImgData takes either [x, y, t] or [x, y, t, z] axes order

+    # Define a meta data dict
-    meta = ...
+    meta = \
+        {
+            "origin":      "Tutorial example",
+            "fps":         10.0,
+            "data":        "20200629_171823",
+            "scanner_pos": [0, 1, 2, 3, 4, 5, 6]
+        }

     # Create ImgData instance
-    # Image sequence must be numpy array of shape [x, y, t] or [x, y, t, z]
-    imgdata = ImgData(seq.T, meta)
+    imgdata = ImgData(a.T, meta)  # use a.T to get [x, y, t]

     # Create a work environment instance
     work_env = ViewerWorkEnv(imgdata)

-    # Set this new work environment instance as the viewer work environment
+    # Set the current Viewer Work Environment from this new instance
-    vi.viewer.workEnv = work_end
+    vi.viewer.workEnv = work_env

-    # Update the viewer GUI with the new work envionment
+    # Update the viewer with the new work environment
+    # this MUST be run whenever you replace the viewer work environment (the previous line)
     update_workEnv()